ChrisDuffley/stationPlaylist/readme.md

 ## Version 25.11/25.06.9-LTS

-* Initial support for Remote Studio.
-Although the interface resembles Studio, not all commands and features are available.
+* Initial support for StationPlaylist Remote Studio.
+Although the interface resembles local Studio, not all commands and features are available.
 * While in cart explorer from Remote Studio, NVDA will announce cart name and its type such as local or Studio cart.
 * Additional internal changes to make the add-on more compatible with upcoming 64-bit NVDA.
 In particular, resolved erroneous announcements when performing some SPL Assistant layer commands in local (original) Studio.
 * In local Studio, NVDA will be more successful when entering Cart Explorer (Alt+NVDA+3) in more cases.